shybovycha/irrlicht-newton-tutorials/_posts/2015-08-26-application-architecture.md

 does not need much content preparation; it provides GUI; extending it with **IrrKlang** will give us very simple interface to sound and music playback.

-**Newton Game Dynamics** engine we will use to physics simulate.
-It is easy to use and sooo powerful - you would be impressed!
+**Newton Game Dynamics** engine we will use to simulate physics.
+It is easy to use and is really powerful - you would be impressed!

 The last, not the least, we will use **Lua** scripting language to write scripts.
 Lua is a lightweight